medic/cht-docs/content/en/apps/guides/hosting/monitoring/setup.md

 ### Upgrading

-Before upgrading, you should back up both your current configuration settings and your Prometheus time-series data.
+Before upgrading, you should back up both your current configuration settings as well as your Prometheus/Grafana data directories.

 #### Prometheus, Grafana and JSON Exporter